Vivek1258/torch-spyre/docs/source/compiler/Torch_Spyre_Dynamic_Shapes_Design.md

 ## 1. What is Dynamic Shapes Support

-**Static shapes (today's baseline).** Torch-spyre's compiler bakes every tensor shape into the SDSC at compile time.
+**Static shapes:** Torch-spyre's compiler bakes every tensor shape into the SDSC at compile time.
 When the user calls the compiled function with a different shape, the entire compilation pipeline reruns.
 The compile cache grows as `O(distinct shapes seen)`.

-**Dynamic shapes.** The user marks specific dimensions as variable, declaring their bounds:
+**Dynamic shapes:** The user marks specific dimensions as variable, declaring their bounds:

 ```python
 x = torch.randn((1024, 128), dtype=torch.float16)